-Remember, your atWork Australia Job Coach may be able to help with uniforms, interview clothes and getting to and from your interview.
+Your atWork Australia Job Coach may be able to help with uniforms, interview clothes and getting to and from your interview.

 Try to remain calm, still and try to avoid fidgeting.
 Although, if this isn’t possible, that’s okay too.

-Talk about yourself, you can talk about your condition and what you may need on the job (such as a quieter space) but, remain positive and avoid any negative thoughts or conversations.
+Talk about yourself, you can talk about what modifications or flexibility you might need to perform your best on the job (such as a quieter space) but, remain positive and avoid any negative thoughts or conversations.

 Try to use similar words or sentences from the job advertisement and relate these words with something about your previous experience.